PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 import { updateProfileAction } from "@/data/actions/profile-actions";
 ```

-Next, let's create initial state for our `useFormState`.
+Next, let's create the initial state for our `useFormState`.

 ```jsx
 const INITIAL_STATE = {